 10. What's Wrong with Your Existing Brand Identity?

-Whether or not your organization has put effort into defining a brand identity in the past, you have some identity if you have an online presence.
+Whether or not your organization has put effort into defining a brand identity in the past, you have some identity.
 It may not be cohesive or well-defined, but you have an identity in some form.

 Understanding the reason you need to define your brand can reveal some important room for improvement.
 Use this knowledge to inspire the right kind of change.